Introduction to building with AWS SAM - AWS Serverless Application Model

 Note

 Using sam build requires that you start with the basic components of a serverless application on your development machine.
 This includes an AWS SAM template, AWS Lambda function code, and any language-specific files and dependencies.
-To learn more, see Using sam init.
+To learn more, see Create your application in AWS SAM.

 Building applications with sam build

-Before using sam build, consider and configure the following:
+Before using sam build, consider configuring the following:

 1. Lambda functions and layers – The sam build command can build Lambda functions and layers.
-To learn more about Lambda layers, see Building layers.
+To learn more about Lambda layers, see Building Lambda layers in AWS SAM.

 2. Lambda runtime – The runtime provides a language-specific environment that runs your function in an execution environment when invoked.
 You can configure native and custom runtimes.